 I have some big travel plans in the works, but until then, I want to spend more time in the city where I live (Washington, D.C.).
 You can always be a tourist in your own backyard, and DC makes it easy!
 One of my first off-the-beaten-track stops was the U.S. Capitol stoneyard.

 Colombia’s Magdalena department has more to offer than Santa Marta and Tayrona National Park‘s beautiful beaches; it is also home to Minca, a small village located high in the Sierra Nevada mountains.
 Some people choose to spend a few days in Minca, enjoying the slow pace of life, but it is also a great option for a day trip from Santa Marta or Taganga.
 Hire a taxi to take you to the cool mountains, and you’ll be there in no time.
 I’ve outlined a full day of Minca activities, after the jump.

 After the boat ride from hell (seriously – take the horses or hike!!), we finally arrived at Cabo San Juan.
 I wish I had a photo of our first glimpse of the cape, because it was stunning.
 Turquoise water, white sand, lush palm trees, mountain backdrops, and flocks of pelicans flying overhead.
 It felt like we had stepped back through time.

 Santa Marta is an improbable city nestled between the bright blue Caribbean Sea and the Sierra Nevadas, the highest coastal mountain range in the world.
 Palm trees and cacti dot the landscape.
 The winter winds blow ferociously.

 Some of the best and worst experiences of your life can be made while traveling.
 I’ve definitely made a lot of mistakes over the years, but being prepared for any situation and planning ahead can significantly improve any trip.
 Here are my five top travel tips for any trip, no matter the destination.

 For the month of November, I’ll be participating in BootsnAll‘s Indie Travel Challenge.
 Click here to go to the beginning.
 Today’s question: tell us about an experience you had from information you got from a local.
-A Local’s Perspective Back in April, Andy and I visited Turkey.
-After a great time in Cappadocia (to be […]